CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 ## README

-All students must replace or augment the contents of this Readme.md in a clear manner with the following:
+Replace the contents of this README.md in a clear manner with the following:

 * A brief description of the project and the specific features you implemented.
 * At least one screenshot of your project running.
 * A 30 second or longer video of your project running.
-* A performance evaluation (described in detail below).
+* A performance analysis (described below).

 ### Performance Analysis

-The performance evaluation is where you will investigate how to make your CUDA programs more efficient using the skills you've learned in class.
+The performance analysis is where you will investigate how to make your CUDA programs more efficient using the skills you've learned in class.
 You must have performed at least one experiment on your code to investigate the positive or negative effects on performance.